 If two tectonic plates collide, they form a convergent plate boundary.
-Usually, one of the converging plates will move beneath the other, which is known as subduction.
-Deep trenches are often formed where tectonic plates are being subducted and earthquakes are common.
+Usually, one of the converging plates will move beneath the other, a process known as subduction.
+Deep trenches are features often formed where tectonic plates are being subducted and earthquakes are common.
 As the sinking plate moves deeper into the mantle, fluids are released from the rock causing the overlying mantle to partially melt.
 The new magma (molten rock) rises and may erupt violently to form volcanoes, often building arcs of islands along the convergent boundary.
-These island arcs are always landward of the neighboring trenches.

 When two plates are moving away from each other, we call this a divergent plate boundary.
 Along these boundaries, magma rises from deep within the Earth and erupts to form new crust on the lithosphere.
-Most divergent plate boundaries are underwater (Iceland is an exception) and form submarine mountain ranges called oceanic spreading ridges.
-While the process is volcanic, volcanoes and earthquakes along oceanic spreading ridges are not as violent as they are at convergent plate boundaries.
+Most divergent plate boundaries are underwater and form submarine mountain ranges called oceanic spreading ridges.
+While the process of forming these mountain ranges is volcanic, volcanoes and earthquakes along oceanic spreading ridges are not as violent as they are at convergent plate boundaries.